By the end of this section, you will be able to:

 In magnetic resonance imaging (MRI), a person is placed inside a machine that generates a strong magnetic field.
 The magnetic field causes the hydrogen atoms in the body’s cells to move.
 When the magnetic field is turned off, the hydrogen atoms emit electromagnetic signals as they return to their original positions.
 Tissues of different densities give off different signals, which a computer interprets and displays on a monitor.
 Functional magnetic resonance imaging (fMRI) operates on the same principles, but it shows changes in brain activity over time by tracking blood flow and oxygen levels.
 The fMRI provides more detailed images of the brain’s structure, as well as better accuracy in time, than is possible in PET scans (Figure 3.28).
 With their high level of detail, MRI and fMRI are often used to compare the brains of healthy individuals to the brains of individuals diagnosed with psychological disorders.
 This comparison helps determine what structural and functional differences exist between these populations.

 Techniques Involving Electrical Activity

 In some situations, it is helpful to gain an understanding of the overall activity of a person’s brain, without needing information on the actual location of the activity.
 Electroencephalography (EEG) serves this purpose by providing a measure of a brain’s electrical activity.
 An array of electrodes is placed around a person’s head (Figure 3.29).
-The signals received by the electrodes result in a printout of the electrical activity of his or her brain, or brainwaves, showing both the frequency (number of waves per second) and amplitude (height) of the recorded brainwaves, with an accuracy within milliseconds.
+The signals received by the electrodes result in a printout of the electrical activity of their brain, or brainwaves, showing both the frequency (number of waves per second) and amplitude (height) of the recorded brainwaves, with an accuracy within milliseconds.
 Such information is especially helpful to researchers studying sleep patterns among individuals with sleep disorders.